 - Web Technology

-Manchester Community College is accredited by the Board of Governors for Higher Education and by the New England Association of Schools and Colleges, Inc. (NEASC), which accredits schools and colleges in the six New England states.
+Manchester Community College is accredited by the Board of Governors for Higher Education and by the New England Commission of Higher Education (NECHE), which accredits schools and colleges in the six New England states.
 Seven programs of study offered by MCC have been awarded national accreditation by their respective accrediting bodies.
 These include: